Latz/til/blog-post-3.md

 tags: ["post"]
 ---

-... that it's not easy to find a good introduction for a technical blog post.
+... that it's not easy to write a good introduction for a technical blog post.